akingry/PHash-Pi-OTP-Toolkit/README.md

 ## Overview

-`PHash-Pi-OTP-Toolkit` is a self-contained HTML/JavaScript application that implements a symmetric one-time padencryption scheme.
+`PHash-Pi-OTP-Toolkit` is a self-contained HTML/JavaScript application that implements a symmetric one-time pad encryption scheme.
 It generates a keystream by combining three user-influenced factors:

 1. A **perceptual hash (pHash)** derived from a user-uploaded image (can be resized or compressed within reason when decoding).
 2. A **secret passphrase** provided by the user.